przybandrzej/Songbook_Manager-API/README.md

-# Songbook Manager
+# Songbook Manager Service API

 ***current version: 1.2.0***

-It is a server side application (REST API) that lets the users manage songs in a songbook, manage accounts, playlists, own small songbooks and singing events.
+It is a server side application (RESTful API) that lets the users manage songs in a songbook, manage accounts, playlists, own small songbooks and singing events.

 ### The idea